Chapter 1 - Detective Sergeant Allison Rane

 “OK!
 You don’t have to yell!
 Damn, man!
 What the fuck?”

 See?
 Now he speaks fluent English!
 I knew he was full of shit!
+I guess he’s not a recent arrival after all, huh?
+No, he’s a frequent flyer!
 What is it about drunk drivers?
 They’re all a bunch of total lying assbags!

 “Put this mouthpiece in your mouth and start blowing!”